Simon Kim: Career

 On February 12, 2021, Kim opened a second location of COTE in the Miami Design District.
 In January 2023, Kim signed a lease in January 2023 for a three-level restaurant at 550 Madison Avenue in Manhattan, covering 15000 ft2.

+In 2024 Kim opened Coqodaq, a fried chicken restaurant.

+In October 2025, COTE Las Vegas opened at the Venetian on the Las Vegas Strip.

 Philanthropic work

-Simon Kim is the founder of A Taste of Asia in NYC: Celebrating Our City’s AAPI Communities.
+Simon Kim is the founder of A Taste of Asia in NYC: Celebrating Our City's AAPI Communities.
 In 2021, the event raised $1.2M and included 800 attendees.
 100% of proceeds were given to three non-profit organizations including City Harvest, Madison Square Park Conservancy and Apex for Youth.